 - Tetra Consultants will register BVI company within 1 week.
 After receiving due diligence documents of the directors and shareholders, Tetra Consultants will search for the availability of your preferred company name in the Companies Registry.
 Our team will complete BVI company formation without the need travel.

-- Once completed, you can expect to receive the details of your newly registered entity including company number and certificate of incorporation.
+- On successfully completing the BVI company registration, you can expect to receive the details of your newly registered entity including company number and certificate of incorporation.

 - Within 4 weeks upon the successful process to register company in BVI, Tetra Consultants will open a corporate bank account with an international reputable bank.
 Consequently, you can expect to start operations with the BVI company within 5 weeks upon engaging Tetra Consultants.